-Luckily, I was able to pay off my credit card bills last year very quickly, but several friends of mine are still paying for the Xbox gaming system they bought their kids and their husband's new iPad.
+Still paying off the Xbox gaming system you bought your kids or your husband's new iPad?
 If you haven't paid off any debt you accumulated from last Christmas, then that should be your first priority.

 "Don't take on any new debt.
 If you are still paying on credit card bills from last Christmas, don't allow yourself to shop for this year until you have paid for last year," said Gail Cunningham, National Foundation for Credit Counseling vice president for membership and public relations.